JimHinson/cypressSDETExercise/README.local.md

-# relias
+# SDET

-Cypres UI Testing
+Cypress UI Testing
 /cypress-io/cypress-realworld-app
 * store uid/pwd in properties file not in git
 * use fixtures for test users?